sqmch/cs50bugtrackerfront/README.md

 The user authentication is handled by storing username and password hash pairs in the database and checking them against the user request from the login form.
 The password hashing and verification are done using the passlib library in auth.py.
 I am also using JWT authentication for sessions.
 When the user logs in, a token is generated with an expiration time and while the token is active, it permits the user to access the API endpoints without having to log in.
 Each route that needs to be protected with authentication uses the Depends module from FastAPI which checks that the user trying to access a route is authenticated.

-In conclusion, the project was both a lot of fun and a great learning experience.
-I have built a couple of similar "full stack" projects before, but this time around what I learned from the course allowed me to have a much greater understanding of what I had previously played around with.
+The project was a lot of fun and a great learning experience.
+The course allowed me to have a much greater understanding of what I had previously played around with.
+Thank you CS50 team.

-Finally, thank you CS50 team, this course is incredible, I wish I had found it much sooner.